When advertisers come to me because their ads aren’t working, often it’s not actually the fault of the ads. It’s because the landing page sucks.

 No Exit Links – Quite often I’ll see advertisers send people to a landing page that has numerous links on it.
 Landing pages should be designed for only one action.
 Every other link you have on your page is an opportunity for the person landing on it to click somewhere else.

-To learn more about how to create high-converting landing pages, check out the free training video below 👇
+To learn more about how to create a landing page, check out the free training video below 👇